TeamPyOgg/PyOgg/docs/api/opus.rst

 :ref:`getting_started`.
 For a more elaborate example see :ref:`example_play_oggopus`.

-If the shared libraries for Ogg, Opus, and Opusfile can be found, then the class ``OpusFile`` can be imported directly from the ``pyogg`` module using ``from pyogg import OpusFile``.
-If the libraries cannot be found then instantiating the class will raise a ``PyOggError`` exception.
+This class requires the shared libraries Ogg, Opus, and Opusfile.

 .. currentmodule:: pyogg.opus_file
 .. autoclass:: OpusFile